-- (e) INFORMATION SECURITY RISK MANAGEMENT - (i) Risk Identification, Assessment and Measurement - Use of self-assessment checklist; - Review of Information Security Incident reports to identify weaknesses in Information Security processes and procedures; - Periodic risk assessment of risk register guided by IT Risk Framework to manage IT and cybersecurity risks. - (ii) Risk Control, Mitigation and Monitoring - Review and report on information security discussed at regular meetings of IT Steering Committee ("ITSC") chaired by Head of Operations, System and Planning Unit; - Exceptions will be reported to ORMCC and RMC regularly; - Comprehensive and up-to-date documentation of Information Security Standards and Procedures; and - Periodic assessment against the cybersecurity maturity standards.
+- (e) INFORMATION SECURITY RISK MANAGEMENT - (i) Risk Identification, Assessment and Measurement - Review of Information Security Incident reports to identify weaknesses in Information Security processes and procedures; and - Periodic risk assessment of risk register guided by IT Risk Framework to manage IT and cybersecurity risks. - (ii) Risk Control, Mitigation and Monitoring - Review and report on information security discussed at regular meetings of IT Steering Committee ("ITSC") and ORMCC; - Exceptions will be reported to ORMCC and RMC regularly; - Comprehensive and up-to-date documentation of Information Security Standards and Procedures; - Periodic assessment against the cybersecurity maturity standards with subsequent plan established to minimise the gap; and - Continuous and periodic training and awareness to stakeholders within the Bank including Board of Directors on information security subjects.

-- (f) COMPLIANCE AND LEGAL RISK MANAGEMENT - (i) Risk Identification, Assessment and Measurement - Compliance Risk Assessment ("CRA") is performed utilising CRA tools for determining the key areas of compliance focus, allocation of compliance resources and deployment of compliance monitoring, testing and training; - Established compliance risk assessment plan and schedule from applicable compliance risk universe; - Determination of residual risk and risk ratings by utilising a standardised methodology (including taking into consideration the business activity) in a consistent manner; and - Comprehensive risk assessment is performed annually with quarterly refresh. - (ii) Risk Control, Mitigation and Monitoring - Implement Core Compliance Policies and Financial Crime Policies consistent with Group's direction and local regulation; - Develop and maintain regulatory inventory, i.e. to keep track on changes to laws, rules and regulations "LRR" that may result in changes to the Bank's risk profile and operation; - Conduct periodic monitoring and testing based on key focus areas and/or triggered events; - Inform Senior Management regarding key issues and concerns around compliance related events and development; - Implement issue management guidelines to enable effective identification, escalation, reporting and remediation of compliance and legal issues; - Raise compliance awareness through training and various compliance culture programs; - Adopt the strategy of constructive engagement with regulatory authorities; - Regulatory compliance team that provides compliance advice to the business areas as well as assisting to resolve regulatory issues; and - Legal team that provides legal advice to the business.
+- (f) COMPLIANCE AND LEGAL RISK MANAGEMENT - (i) Risk Identification, Assessment and Measurement - Compliance Risk Assessment ("CRA") is performed utilising CRA tools for determining the key areas of compliance focus, allocation of compliance resources and deployment of compliance monitoring, testing and training; - Established compliance risk assessment plan and schedule from applicable compliance risk universe; - Determination of residual risk and risk ratings by utilising a standardised methodology (including taking into consideration the business activity) in a consistent manner; and - Comprehensive risk assessment is performed annually with quarterly refresh. - (ii) Risk Control, Mitigation and Monitoring - Implement Core Compliance Policies and Financial Crime Policies consistent with Group's direction and local regulation; - Develop and maintain regulatory inventory, i.e. to keep track on changes to laws, rules and regulations ("LRR") that may result in changes to the Bank's risk profile and operation; - Conduct periodic monitoring and testing based on key focus areas and/or triggered events; - Inform Senior Management regarding key issues and concerns around compliance related events and development; - Implement issue management guidelines to enable effective identification, escalation, reporting and remediation of compliance and legal issues; - Raise compliance awareness through training and various compliance culture programs; - Adopt the strategy of constructive engagement with regulatory authorities; - Regulatory compliance team that provides compliance advice to the business areas as well as assisting to resolve regulatory issues; and - Legal team that provides legal advice to the business.